Total Live Articles: 430

 Management

-Refer to dermatology if:
+Refer to dermatology if ANY of the following:

 • Extensive psoriasis (>10% of body surface area)